enyojs/enyo-dev/CONFIGURATIONS.md

    -i, --interactive   Various commands may need user input.
 To avoid interactive sessions and always use the built-in resolution options set this to false.
    --script-safe       When executing commands within an automated script or without an active terminal set this flag to true.
    --name              This is the name of the project for the project-level configuration.
 If not provided and a package.json exists then it will use its "name" value.
 If not provided and neither a package.json or project-level configuration exists it will default to using the directory name.
+   --title             This is the title that will be applied to the project-level configuration and ultimately used when packaging (if the project is not a library).
    --package           By default this will initialize a package.json file.
 If this is not desired set this to false with --no-package.  [true]
    --config            By default this will initialize a .enyoconfig file.
 If this is not desired set this to false with --no-config.  [true]
    --git-ignore        By default this will initialize or update a .gitignore file.
 If this is not desired set this to false with --no-git-ignore.  [true]
+   --dependencies      To initialize the repository but without initializing any dependencies set this flag to false with --no-dependencies.  [true]
    -L, --libraries     Only initialize this comma-separated list of library names.
 If the --save option is set will save this value as the project's only libraries.
    --links             A comma-separated list of specific libraries to install as a linked library.
 If provided, these links will be merged with any existing directives from the configuration unless the --save flag is set in which case it will replace any existing values and be stored.
 If a link is specified but already exists and is not a link it will be replaced by the link - LOCAL CHANGES WILL BE LOST AND ARE UNRECOVERABLE.
 To avoid this behavior, use the --safe flag.
    --link-all-libs     Set this to link from the linkable libraries instead of installing a local repository for each.
 If a library already exists and is not a link it will be replaced by the link - LOCAL CHANGES WILL BE LOST AND ARE UNRECOVERABLE.
 To avoid this behavior, use the --safe flag.
 If the --save flag is set, this option will be set to true in the project-level configuration.